 Security/SOC 2

-Your SOC 2 auditor is going to ask how you control AI agent access.
-Here's the answer: trust service criteria mapped to runtime authorization, with audit evidence your auditor will understand.
+A SOC 2 review may ask how you control AI agent access.
+Here is the answer: trust service criteria mapped to runtime authorization, with exportable operating evidence your auditor will understand.

 SOC 2 and AI agents

 SOC 2 (Service Organization Controls 2) is an auditing framework developed by the AICPA that evaluates how organizations manage data based on five trust service criteria: Security, Availability, Processing Integrity, Confidentiality, and Privacy.
-When your organization deploys AI agents that access, process, or modify customer data, every tool call those agents make falls within the scope of your SOC 2 audit.
-Without runtime authorization, you have a gap your auditor will find.
+When your organization deploys AI agents that access, process, or modify customer data, governed tool calls that affect your commitments can become SOC 2 evidence.
+Without a control point on the tool path, the auditor has to rely on policy intent rather than operating evidence.

 The AI agent gap in SOC 2

 Traditional SOC 2 controls were designed for human operators and deterministic software.
-AI agents introduce a new category of accessor: non-deterministic, autonomous, and potentially operating 24/7 without human supervision.
-Your existing access controls may cover who can log in, but they don't cover what an AI agent decides to do once it has access.
+AI agents introduce a new category of accessor: a non-human actor that can make repeated tool calls outside a human UI.
+Existing access controls may show who provisioned the credential, but not what the agent did with it.

 Auditors are starting to ask specific questions: How do you control what AI agents can do?
-How do you log AI agent actions?
-Who approves agent access to sensitive data?
-If you don't have answers backed by evidence, you have a finding.
+How do you record governed agent actions?
+Who approves access to sensitive data?
+If you do not have answers backed by evidence, the review gets harder.

 Trust service criteria mapping